Measuring contact pressure

 Saves time and improves results by significantly reducing recalibration and repeated tests allowing developers to resolve problems and answer questions faster.

-Has been leveraged in many real world applications to provide stable and repeatable sensor output even for curved surface applications.
+Has been used to map contact pressures in many real-world applications to provide stable and repeatable sensor output even for curved surface applications.

-- Operates accurately and reliably in pressures up to 700 psi and temperatures up to 200C.
+- Operates accurately and reliably at pressures up to 700 psi and temperatures up to 200C.